rev22/svgl/README.md

 SVGL is a library that displays SVG documents using OpenGL.

-It is a direct SVG -> OpenGL rendering engine written in C++.
+It is a direct SVG-to-OpenGL rendering engine written in C++.

 The absence of an intermediate raster step makes it very performant.